plmyann/plmyann.github.io/_pages/zh-cn/about.md

   #   <p>123 seu endereço</p>
   #   <p>Sua cidade, estado 12345</p>
 #
-news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

+announcements:
+  enabled: true # includes a list of news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  limit: 3 # leave blank to include all the news in the `_news` folder

+latest_posts:
+  enabled: true
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts
+---

 ---
 __[生物多样性科学](/)__